QualiTorque/torque-vs-code-extensions/README.md

 The Quali Torque language extension aims to ease the life of the Torque content creators by providing file validations, code completions and more.

+## Getting Started

+**Prerequisite:**
+- **python>=3.6** installed on your system.

+- Install the extension from the Marketplace.
+- VS Code may require you to reload it.
+Make sure you do that.
+- If VS Code can't find the python you have installed, you will need to provide its path in the popup that appears or directly in VS Code settings (under __pyhon.pythonPath__)
+- Open any folder with a Torque blueprint repository and get an enhanced experience working on your Torque files!
+<br><br>The extension will be activated automatically when loading Torque's blueprint, application, or service YAMLs located in a [blueprint repository folder structure](https://community.qtorque.io/developing-blueprints-61/setting-up-a-blueprint-repository-258), or when opening the Torque view in the activity bar.

 ## Features

 ### Code auto-completion

+- When designing a blueprint/application/service, we recommend selecting the desired elements from the auto-completion menu that appears (intellisense) instead of typing the nodes and elements in freetext.
 - When designing a blueprint, under the __applications__ node, provide a list of applications.
-Once selected, it can provide all required fields (instance count, inputs, etc)
+When you select the node from the intellisense menu, it can provide all required fields (instance count, inputs, etc).
 - When designing an application, under the __configuration > initialization__ or __configuration > start__ node, provide the list of available scripts
   that exist in this application's folder.
-- When designing a service, provide the variables file from that folder.
-Once selected, add all the variables to the service file.
+- When designing a service, specify the variables file from that folder in the __variables__ node.
+Select the node from the intellisense menu, and add all the variables to the service file.
-- When designing a blueprint/application/service, allow the auto-completion of inputs defined in this file.

 ![auto-completions](https://user-images.githubusercontent.com/8643801/131506679-8726c8cc-701d-421c-bd8a-64fe8dc1fc5e.gif)